 Generally speaking, if you keep the panels clean and in good condition, they should be working at high levels of efficiency for quite some time.
 By keeping your solar panels well maintained you can expect them to reach their full expected lifespan and more!

 If you are asking yourself “how long do solar panels last”, you probably have a dozen other questions regarding solar panels.
 If you are a UK homeowner considering a solar panel installation and would like some expert advice regarding which solar panel to choose, and more, get in touch with the team here at Deege Solar.
-As Which?
-Trusted Trader approved solar installers, with over 12 year of experience, when you choose Deege Solar you know you are in safe hands.
+As award-winning solar panel installers, with over 12 year of experience, when you choose Deege Solar you know you are in safe hands.
 Call us today on 01322 479369 or click the enquire now button to talk to an expert!